mvtta/42Cursus/README.md

 ###### About 42

+Simplicity is the ultimate sophistication
+- Da Vinci
 ```
 The school’s practical approach, based on peer-to-peer collaboration, guarantees both
 excellent technical training and the development of valuable soft skills, such as the ability to